General emergency

 Always wear a helmet.

-Only use licensed taxis and limousines.
-Ask your hotel to arrange taxis.
+Only use licensed taxis.
+Ask your hotel to arrange taxi or airport transfers.

 Many resorts operate water taxis between the airport and other islands.